What is a Nutrition Health Coach?

 We have included in this Directory, Students and Graduates of our Diploma in Applied Nutrition.
 Some of these students/graduates have chosen to convert to the new Nutrition Coaching Course and will graduate as a Nutrition Health Coach in December 2019.

-Caroline Haigh - Graduate Diploma in Applied Nutrition, Student Nutrition Health Coach
+Caroline Haigh - Graduate Diploma in Applied Nutrition, Graduate Nutrition Health Coach

 After gaining my diploma, I expanded my catering company to offer healthy, nutritionally balanced menus as well as setting up a sister company with fellow chef, Vicky Gammon, called Everyday Healthy Cooking.
 We run demo-based classes that take place in our Wandsworth kitchens.
 We teach how to create delicious, nutritious, balanced meals that will nourish your body and pack your diet full of essential nutrients.
 Throughout the workshops we talk about the nutritional benefits of the dishes as well as offer shortcuts and chef 'tips & tricks' to make healthy eating all day, every day, easy and fun.
 There is plenty of time for Q&As, lots of tastings along the way, nibbles on arrival and a light meal.